Explore Islay

 The Jura Ferry

-The Port Askaig–Feolin crossing to Jura runs throughout the day.
-It is a 5-minute crossing, no booking needed for foot passengers, and cars are sold on a first-come first-served basis with several sailings per hour during peak times.
+The Port Askaig–Feolin crossing to Jura runs throughout the day, with sailings roughly once an hour — arrive 10 minutes before departure.
+It is a 5-minute crossing, no booking needed for foot passengers, and cars are sold on a first-come first-served basis.
 Bring binoculars for the crossing — bottlenose dolphins, harbour porpoises and basking sharks are all occasionally visible in the Sound.

 Distilleries & Heritage